 Interest Rates

-The chart below shows the Ten Year Treasury Bond rate over the last ~60 years, from 1962 to present day.
-Rates spiked in the '70s and '80s as a response to high inflation at the time, and since then have been on a pretty steady downward trajectory.
+The chart below illustrates the Ten-Year Treasury Bond rate over the past roughly 60 years, from 1962 to today.
+During the '70s and '80s, rates surged as a response to high inflation, but since then, they have generally followed a steady downward trend.

 Trendlines

-Below is the same chart as above, only this time with the 5.87% average trend line drawn in.
-The chart to the right, in blue, shows the S&P500 (inflation-adjusted) over the same time frame, as well is its corresponding trendline.
-[This comes directly from our S&P500 Model detail, so look there for more detail on the data and trendline.]
+Here is the same chart as before, but now with the 5.87% average trend line added.
+The chart on the right, in blue, displays the S&P 500 (inflation-adjusted) over the same period, along with its corresponding trendline.
+[This data comes directly from our S&P 500 Model details, so for more information on the data and trendline, refer to that section.]

 Detrending the Data

-Instead of looking at the raw values for each of these charts, we can instead think about each of them in terms of their performance relative to their respective trend lines.
-Are they above or below the respective trend?
-In the two charts below we map each chart in terms of the number of standard deviations above/below the value of each's respective trend line.
+Rather than examining the raw values of these charts, we can consider each one in terms of its performance relative to its respective trend line.
+Are the values above or below their trends?
+In the two charts below, we map each chart based on the number of standard deviations it is above or below its respective trend line.

-You can see in the left chart that the most current 10 Year Treasury interest rate is 0.50 standard deviations below normal.
-Likewise, you can see in the chart to the right that the S&P500 is currently 1.3 standard deviations above its trend line.
+In the left chart, you can observe that the current 10-Year Treasury interest rate is 0.50 standard deviations below its normal level.
+On the right, you can see that the S&P 500 is currently 1.3 standard deviations above its trend line.

 Comparison

-We should generally expect that when interest rates are relatively high, stocks should be relatively low.
-What ought to be very interesting to us is when interest rates and stock prices are in the same phase (both high or both low, relative to their respective trend lines).
-Since we are already expressing data in both charts in terms of standard deviations above/below trend, we can just sum the two charts together to see where they are out of phase.
+Typically, when interest rates are relatively high, stock prices tend to be relatively low.
+What’s particularly interesting is when interest rates and stock prices are both in the same phase (either both high or both low, relative to their respective trend lines).
+Since we’re already expressing the data in both charts as standard deviations above or below trend, we can simply sum the two charts together to identify where they might be out of sync.